yasoob/intermediatePython/decorators.rst

 It is perhaps one of the most difficult concepts to grasp.
 We will take it one step at a time so that you can fully understand it.

-Everything in python is an object:
+Everything in Python is an object:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First of all let's understand functions in python:
+First of all let's understand functions in Python:

 .. code:: python